 Which type of blush should you wear?

-We all have days when our face seems to absorb our makeup.
-If you want your look to stay put, use a liquid formula.
-“They give a super long-lasting flushed-from-within look,” explains Ford.
-Suitable for all skin types from the oiliest to the driest, liquid blush is brilliant for all-day wear, as it doesn’t slip, slide or fuse into your other makeup as many cream or powder blushes do.
+We all have days when our face seems to ‘absorb’ our makeup.
+If you want your look to stay put, use a liquid-formula blush.
+“They give a super-long-lasting, flushed-from-within look,” explains Ford.
+Suitable for all skin types, from the oiliest to the driest, liquid blush is brilliant for all-day wear, as it doesn’t slip, slide or fuse into your other makeup as many cream or powder blushes can do.